kubernetes/kubernetes/docs/proposals/api-grouping.md

 Those api groups have nearly 50 "top-level" types: types that are visible to users and which you can GET and/or POST by themselves (not nested in some other type).
+Subresources, unused objects, and component config objects are not included.

 ```
 /api/v1
 	persistentVolume
 	persistentVolumeClaim
 	pod
-	podTemplate
 	replicationController
 	service
 	serviceAccount
 	endpoints
 	node
 	namespace
-	binding
 	event
 	limitRange
 	resourceQuota